 After reading this chapter students should be able to:

-Understand what is sales promotion and test its role as a key element of a program of integrated marketing communications of the company.
+Understand what sales promotion is and test its role as a key element of a program of integrated marketing communications of the company.

-Introduction and consideration of three basic sales promotion objects: sales promotion to consumers, sales promotion to marketing intermediaries and sales force.
+Introduce and consider of three basic sales promotion objects: sales promotion to consumers, sales promotion to marketing intermediaries and sales force.

-Besides also examine the factors that promote the development and trend of sales promotion today.
-Advantages and disadvantages of sales promotion.
+Besides, examine the factors that promote the development and trend of sales promotion today, advantages and disadvantages of sales promotion.

 Understand the role of sales promotion in marketing programs as well as using it as a method of promoting sales.